 Gemma, himself, and an infant Saph' were pulling the "child is crying, help us" card.
 Well, he and Gemma were.
 Saph was unfortunately encouraged to scream as the older kids had alternated between subtly pinching her and rocking the baby with artfully panicked faces to sell the scam.

 Unfortunatly Saph' was loud.
-So the panic hadn't been an act.
+So the panic hadn't been all an act.

 They nearly went deaf to get a shot at the wares of a rather upscale cioccolateria.
 And the torture had been compounded by the old woman who ran the place.
 She'd been a cold-hearted thing that had no empathy for a howling baby and panicky pre-adolescents.